-#10 As the University of Toronto Art Centre increases its focus on Indigenous Art, we want to encourage co-operation with UC programs, especially Canadian Studies and UC One.
+#10 As the Art Museum at the University of Toronto, which includes the U of T Art Centre at UC, increases its focus on Indigenous art, we want to encourage cooperation with UC programs, especially Canadian Studies and UC One.

-The FAS call to Action # 1 concerning the establishment of an Indigenous College offers starting points for action that include an annual Orientation Week pow wow.
-Whether or not an actual pow wow is feasible for that time, the College should cooperate with and support the UC Lit in participating in an indigenous themed event during orientation.
+The FAS call to Action #1 concerning the establishment of an Indigenous College offers starting points for action that include an annual Orientation Week pow wow.
+Whether or not an actual pow wow is feasible for that time, the College should cooperate with and support the UC Lit in participating in any FAS wide Indigenous themed event during orientation.

-#11 In order to realize many of the actions called for in the reports of the University, the faculty of Arts and Science, and this report, we call upon the Director of Advancement for University College, in consultation with the Principal, to include these responses within the advancement priorities of her office.
+#11 In order to realize many of the actions called for in the reports of the University of Toronto, the Faculty of Arts and Science, and this report, we call upon the Director of Advancement for University College, in consultation with the Principal, to include these responses within the advancement priorities of their office.